it3xl/git-repo-sync/README.md

 Run periodically the `git-sync.sh` file, which is located in the root of **git-repo-sync**.<br/>
 The `git-sync.sh` will tell you if there are any troubles.
 The main among them is you need to update awk to gAWK on Ubuntu.

+## Trade off.
+Redo a Git-commit in case of a conflict

 What if you're working on the same branch with another teammate who is working through the other side repository?<br/>
-What if you both commit at the same time?<br/>
+What if you both commit at the same time at the same branch?<br/>
 The **git-repo-sync** will decide who wins and who loses in this conflict.<br/>
 Let's say if you run **git-repo-sync** once in 2 minutes.<br/>
 Then update your local Git-repository after 2 minutes and check your last commit.<br/>
 The losing commit will be deleted from both your remote repositories and will only remain in your local repository.<br/>
-Nothing wrong with this.
+Nothing wrong with that.
 Just repeat your commit above the winning commit of your teammate.<br/>
+Use Git-merge, rebase or cherry-pick and do a Git-push of your changes again.<br/>
 *This is a quite rare situation in the Agile World and more related to the Waterfall development, but you have to know.*

 ### On Linux